 Substantially reduced jaw tension.

-- Reduction of facial wrinkles associated with the use of Botox
+- Reduction of facial wrinkles associated with the treatment.

-What is the Recovery from Botox Therapy for TMJ Treatment Like?
+What is the recovery from the TMJ treatment Like?

 The temporomandibular joint is located on both sides of the head where the skull adjoins the jawbone.
 This joint is constantly being used for a variety of daily activities, such as chewing, biting, speaking, and swallowing.
 The most prominent causes of TMJ are jaw displacement and stress-related involuntary jaw movements.
 Botox® expediently alleviates temporomandibular tension by relaxing the jaw muscles, thus preventing unconscious jaw movement and ending grinding-related headaches.